 They are looking for something in that six seconds that makes them want to look longer.
 And they rarely find it.
 One out of every 250 resumes gets an offer.

 So how can you convey your skill and ability in a way that captures their attention and wins interviews?

-We created the Crash profile with those six seconds in mind.
+We created the Crash pitches with those six seconds in mind.
 It begins with the question, “What can I show in six seconds that makes someone want to spend thirty seconds?”

 And what can you show in thirty seconds to win a few minutes?
 And what in those few minutes to win an interview?